 Life in Mexico City

 No meals are included and there is no meal plan.
-However, there are grocery stores and markets in the area of the hostel.
-The neighborhoods of La Condesa and La Roma have many inexpensive restaurants for casual dining.
+However, there are grocery stores and markets in the area of where you will be living.
+Coyoacan has many markets, restaurants and cafes.
+Casual dining in Mexico City is generally quite inexpensive.